-In spite of these challenges, council tax for South Wales remains the lowest of the 4 Welsh police forces.
-The precept strategy remains to increase council tax by 5% to help protect police and community safety officer numbers.
+In spite of these challenges, council tax for South Wales is still the second lowest of the 4 Welsh police forces.
+The precept strategy remains to increase council tax by 5% to help protect police and community safety officer numbers and address the vulnerability gap.

-South Wales currently has the lowest precept charge for policing in Wales.
+South Wales currently has the second lowest precept charge for policing in Wales.